Your Guide to Streaming with Satellite Internet

 What are data caps and how do they affect streaming?

-Data caps are limits put on the amount of data you can send or receive through your connection each month.
-These limits are generally imposed by the Internet Service Provider (ISP) as a way to balance large amounts of traffic on the network.
-Satellite internet services tend to have lower monthly data caps than other types, often in the 50 GB to 150 GB range.
-Exceeding the cap usually results in either slowed performance (throttling) or an additional charge.
+Data caps are limits on the amount of data you can send or receive through your connection each month.
+These limits are generally imposed by the Internet Service Provider (ISP) to balance large amounts of traffic on the network.
+Satellite internet services have lower monthly data caps than other types, often in the 100 GB to 200 GB range.
+Exceeding the cap results in either slowed performance (throttling) or an additional charge for more data.

-Our verdict: If you’re a heavy streamer, you’re probably going to run into your data cap more often with satellite internet simply because it’s lower.
+Our verdict: If you’re a heavy streamer, you’ll probably run into your data cap more often with satellite internet simply because it’s lower.
 But the speeds should be plenty fast for your streaming addiction.

 How do I set up streaming with satellite internet?

-It’s really easy to stream on satellite internet.
+It’s straightforward to stream on satellite internet.
 Just follow these steps.

 1. Choose a satellite internet plan that suits your needs.